Mustaqim Manzur

 Mustaqim bin Manzur Ahmed Khan (born 28 January 1982) is a former professional football player who last played for Singapore Premier League club Geylang International FC and the Singapore national football team.
 He was a natural left winger, though he can also play as a right winger.

 Club career

 Mustaqim has previously played for S.League clubs Gombak United, Singapore Armed Forces FC, Home United and Young Lions.

 International career

-He made his debut for the Singapore against Qatar on 19 November 2003.
+Mustaqim made his debut for the Singapore against Qatar on 19 November 2003.